icy/ram_free5G/README.md

 ## Free 5G memory for everyone

 This repository gives 5G RAM for your laptop or server.
 It's totally free for everyone.
-We only supports `Linux` or `Mac` machines.
+We only support `Linux` or `Mac` machines.

 ## Usage